exercism/ruby/README.md

 ## Pull Requests

-We welcome pull requests that provide fixes to existing problems (missing tests, interesting edge cases, improved APIs), as well as new problems.
+We welcome pull requests that provide fixes to existing test suites (missing tests, interesting edge cases, improved APIs), as well as new problems.

 If you're unsure, then go ahead and open a GitHub issue, and we'll discuss the